Kennel Club Regn. ID 344

 As in other breeds, game is expected to be retrieved gently to hand.
 They are for the most part keen swimmers once they overcome any initial reluctance.

-HPR ARCHIVE
+HPR ARCHIVE of results

 Picture